 We will travel by small coach or minibus

 The group flights are with British Airways from London Heathrow.

-It is also possible to fly from Manchester, with Jet2 as follows,
+It is also possible to fly from Manchester, with Jet2, although costs may be higher.

 Hungary is one hour ahead of UK time.